 Visiting Assistant Professor of Psychology

-St. Mary’s College embodies diversity and inclusion in its mission.
-We create an environment that recognizes the value of individual and group differences and we encourage inquiries from applicants who will contribute to our cultural and racial/ethnic diversity.
-Application materials should include a cover letter, curriculum vitae (including email address), statement of teaching philosophy, evidence of teaching effectiveness (if available), and a statement explaining how the candidate’s teaching at the College will contribute to a culture of inclusion and campus diversity.
-In support of inclusive hiring practices, for all SMCM faculty searches initiated after February 15, 2022, the College will request three professional references (rather than letters of recommendation) at the time of application.
+St. Mary’s College (www.smcm.edu) embodies diversity and inclusion in its mission.
+We create an environment that recognizes the value of individual and group differences and we encourage inquiries from applicants who will contribute to our cultural and ethnic diversity.
+Application materials should include a cover letter (within the cover letter, applicants are requested to speak to ways in which their teaching will contribute to a culture of inclusion and campus diversity), curriculum vitae, statement of teaching philosophy, statement of research interests, and evidence of teaching effectiveness (if available).
+In support of inclusive hiring practices, for all SMCM faculty searches initiated after February 15, 2023, the College will also request three professional references (rather than letters of recommendation) at the time of application.
 Of these three references, at least one reference should speak to the candidate's disciplinary expertise and at least one should have seen the candidate deliver or design classroom instruction.
 References will be contacted only for candidates who advance to finalist interviews.
-Applications are being accepted online at apply.interfolio.com/121893.
-Questions may be directed to Dr. Aileen Bailey, Psychology Department Co-Chair.
+Applications are being accepted online at: apply.interfolio.com/130723.
+Questions may be directed to Dr. James Mantell, Psychology Department.

-Review of applications will begin around March 13, 2023 and continue until the position is filled.
-Employment will be contingent upon successful completion of a criminal background check, and proof of COVID-19 vaccination, medical and religious exemptions will be considered.
+Review of applications will begin October 23, 2023 and continue until the position is filled.
+Employment will be contingent upon successful completion of a criminal background check.
 St. Mary’s College of Maryland is an affirmative action/equal opportunity employer.

-Employment will be contingent upon successful completion of a criminal background check and proof of COVID-19 vaccination, medical and religious exemptions will be considered.
+Employment will be contingent upon successful completion of a criminal background check.

 St. Mary’s College of Maryland is an affirmative action/equal opportunity employer.